cleanlab/cleanlab/README.md

 * Have an issue with cleanlab?
 [Search existing issues](https://github.com/cleanlab/cleanlab/issues?q=is%3Aissue) or [submit a new issue](https://github.com/cleanlab/cleanlab/issues/new).

 * Need professional help with cleanlab?
-Join our [\#help Slack channel](https://cleanlab.ai/slack) and message one of our core developers, Jonas Mueller, or schedule a meeting via email: team@cleanlab.ai
+Join our [\#help Slack channel](https://cleanlab.ai/slack) and message us there, or reach out via email: team@cleanlab.ai

 ## License

-Copyright (c) 2017-2023 Cleanlab Inc.
+Copyright (c) 2017 Cleanlab Inc.

 cleanlab is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 cleanlab is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See [GNU Affero General Public LICENSE](https://github.com/cleanlab/cleanlab/blob/master/LICENSE) for details.
+You can email us to discuss licensing: team@cleanlab.ai